majianjia/QingStation/doc/anemometer.md

 In practice, there are around `1` in `50` misaligned peak measurement in my silence, calm living room and `1` in `5` while next to the TV.
 After the MSE peak matching, most of them can be corrected and can still provide good windspeed.
 In a 12 hour measurement, 'only' `340` in `43200`, `0.7%` error rate.
 But this is not the end, a further correction is to use the sound speed calculated from the `dt`.
-If the sound speed is hugely different from the sound speed estimated from temperature, then this `dt` measurement was wrong.
+If the sound speed is hugely different from the sound speed estimated from temperature, then this `dt` measurement must be wrong.
-Once we detect the error, we make another measurement immediately.
+Once a error detected, we make another measurement immediately.

 #### Zero-Crossing detection and interpolation
 To further improve the resolution to sub digit of ADC sampling period, i.e. `<1us`,